A Comprehensive Guide to Cloud Infrastructure Management

 1. Resource Monitoring and Optimization

-- Identify underutilized resources and eliminate waste.
+- Identify underutilized resources and optimize workloads to reduce costs.

-2. Security and Compliance
+3. Security and Compliance

-4. Disaster Recovery and Backup
+4. Backup and Disaster Recovery

 5. Cost Management